dashpay/docs/developers/testnet.rst

 Testnet is a fully functioning Dash blockchain with the one key exception that because the Dash on the network can be created freely, it has no value.
-Testnet helps developers test new versions of Dash, as well as test network operations using identical versions of the software before they are carried out on the mainnet.
-There are a few other key
+This currency, known as tDASH, can be requested from a faucet to help developers test new versions of Dash, as well as test network operations using identical versions of the software before they are carried out on the mainnet.
+There are a few other key differences:
-differences:

 - Testnet operates on port 19999 (instead of 9999)
 - Testnet addresses start with "y" instead of "X", ADDRESSVERSION is 140